neoground/neowx-material/README.md

 - many color schemes to choose from-
 - interactive and zoomable graphs
 - wind direction + speed visualization as a wind rose
+- accessible HTML + NOAA TXT file archive for all years and months
 - easy translation - provides many languages out of the box!
   (or add your own translation)
 - auto dark mode - works great on mobile and desktop